Description of categories

 - VET funding in Australia: background, trends and future directions, a policy paper written by Peter Noonan and released by the Mitchell Institute in 2016.

 The development of this resource required reaching back into time to locate information about past VET policies, programs and initiatives.
-Every effort has been made to ensure the information provided is accurate and complete within the scope of the project (see page introduction above), including consulting more broadly with a range of government, research and other VET stakeholders.
+Every effort has been made to ensure the information provided is accurate and complete within the scope of the resource (see page introduction above), including consulting more broadly with a range of government, research and other VET stakeholders.

 Disclaimer: This timeline has been developed and optimised for viewing on a desktop platform.